 The banquet social hour and registration will begin at 5:30 P.M., with dinner at 6:30 P.M.

 Our Featured Speaker is Rep. Dean Knudson of the Wisconsin State Assembly, who will talk to us about “Implementing Constitutional and Conservative Principles in State Government.”

 Or pay directly through PayPal:

-The Legislative Evaluation Assembly congratulates the four members of the Minnesota House of Representatives and three members of the Minnesota Senate that have been honored in the LEA’s 2013 Report on the Minnesota Legislature.
-Fifteen legislators received an honorable mention.
+Eleven members of the Minnesota House of Representatives have been honored in the Legislative Evaluation Assembly’s 2014 Report on the Minnesota Legislature.
+Six legislators received an honorable mention.